Norm Larker: Six years in major leagues

 The 1961 season was Larker's fourth and last in a Dodger uniform.
 He started 79 games at first base, but his production declined: his average fell to .270 and his OPS to .712.
 With Larker approaching his 31st birthday and the Dodgers anxious to integrate rising young stars Frank Howard and Ron Fairly into their lineup, Larker was left unprotected in the NL expansion draft.
 Selected by the brand-new Houston Colt .45s with the 23rd overall pick, Larker became the expansion team's starting first baseman in 1962.
 He batted cleanup in Houston's first-ever major league game on April 10, 1962, going one-for-four with an RBI in an 11–2 Colt .45 win.
 In 1962, Larker got into 147 games played and hit nine home runs, with 58 runs scored, all career bests.
 He led the Colt .45s in doubles (19) and on-base percentage (.358) and tied for the team lead in bases on balls (70).

 But at season's end, he was traded to the Milwaukee Braves in a four-player deal that sent starting pitcher Don Nottebart to Houston.
 The Braves' 1963 regular first-base job was wide open with the trading away of veteran Joe Adcock, but Larker could not claim it.
 After two months of action and 25 games started, he was hitting only .220, and his production worsened as his playing time became even more limited.
 He was hitting an anaemic .177 with one home run when the Braves sold his contract to the San Francisco Giants on August 8, 1963.
-His slump continuing, Larker collected only one hit as a Giant in very limited service over the last two months of the season, his last in the majors.
+His slump continuing, Larker collected only one hit with the Giants in very limited service over the last two months of the season, his last in the majors.

 In his six-season career, Larker was a .275 hitter (538-for-1,953) with 32 home runs and 271 RBI in 667 games, including 227 runs, 97 doubles, 15 triples, and three stolen bases.
 He also collected a .347 OBP and a solid 1.28 walk-to-strikeout ratio (211-to-165).
 Defensively, Larker compiled a career .991 fielding percentage at first base (in 483 games) and in the outfield (82 games).